How To Transition Your ECommerce Operations Strategy For Remote Work With Minimal Disruption 🧩

 If you are one of the companies still hesitant about whether or not a hybrid or remote working environment can be successful, fear not.
 We’ve combined a list of examples of well-known and successful companies that you might not have known are actually handled remotely.

 Yes, believe it or not, the platform responsible for many of the blogs you read has a hybrid workforce.
-Their nearly 200-strong group of employees are almost entirely working from home.
+To illustrate, their nearly 200-strong group of employees are almost entirely working from home.
 Only about 10 employees have remained working in their San Francisco office.

-Following the pandemic and its effects, Twitter CEO Jack Dorsey declared that employees could continue working from home permanently.
+Following the pandemic and its effects, Twitter co-founder Jack Dorsey declared that employees could continue working from home permanently.
 Dorsey also followed up by including his other company, Square, into the mix.

-Shopify has also declared that their office-centric set-up was over.
-The Canada based e-commerce company said they will be digital from now on.
+Shopify has also declared that its office-centric set-up was over.
+The Canada-based eCommerce company said they will be digital from now on.
 CEO Tobi Lutke admitted they didn’t have everything figured out, but that change is what they thrive on, and that they would continue to live up to that standard.

 Dell, a global computer tech powerhouse, decided several years ago to create a remote working program.
-They were ahead of their time, opting to aim for a 50% remote working team by 2020.
+As a result, they were ahead of their time, opting to aim for a 50% remote working team by 2020.
 They enrolled eligible employees in a worldwide flexible work program called Connected Workplace.

 Hybrid working environments are now an integral part of Dell’s business strategy.
 Workers credit the company’s trust and leadership for the program’s success.
 Because of this, Covalence EthicalQuote named Dell one of the Most Ethical Multinational Companies in the World.

+Now let’s proceed to the highlight of this article.
 Many experts believe that there’s no going back to the “normalcy” we once knew.
 What this means is that it’s time to take these changes seriously and commit to restructuring businesses permanently.
-Below are some essentials you’ll need in order to transition your eCommerce operations strategy for a hybrid workforce.
+What would you need if you were to shift your operations to a remote setup?
+Below are some essentials you’ll need to transition your eCommerce operations strategy for a hybrid workforce.

 The first thing you need to do is to commit.
 Now is not the time for temporary solutions.
-Therefore, company leaders will need to take their time to plan out how this restructuring will be applied.
+Therefore, company leaders will need to take their time to plan out how to apply this restructuring.

 Numbers have shown that having part or most of your workforce operate from home can actually benefit your company.
-However, this won’t happen unless your employees see that you’re committed to making the transition successful.
+However, this won’t happen unless your employees see that you commit to making the transition successful.

 - Which teams are essential to have in the office, and on what days?